 - Paintings - including oil, acrylics, and watercolor

 - Drawings - including pastels, colored pencil, pencil, charcoal, ink, and markers (It is recommended that charcoal and pastel drawings be fixed.)

 - Collages - must be two dimensional

 - Prints - including lithographs, silkscreen, and block prints

 - Mixed Media - use of more than two mediums such as pencil, ink, watercolor, etc.

 All entries must be original in concept, design and execution and may not violate any U.S. copyright laws.
 Any entry that has been copied from an existing photo or image (including a painting, graphic, or advertisement) that was created by someone other than the student is a violation of the competition rules and will not be accepted.
 Work entered must be in the original medium (that is, not a scanned reproduction of a painting or drawing).

 Once your entry has been submitted, a local artist will select the winning entries.
-Winners are recognized at a district reception and at an awards ceremony in Washington, D.C.
+Winners are recognized at a district reception in Baton Rouge and at an awards ceremony in Washington, D.C.